chavankunal/Djanngo/README.md

 # PolyVerif AV Validation Suite

-The **Poly-Verification and Validation Suite** is designed to generate test cases and validate the autonomous stack.
-By integrating Python and the Scenic scenario description language with AutowareAuto, it facilitates the creation of random scenarios for simulation.
-Given the use of OSSDC Simulator and AutowareAuto, a high-end computer with a capable graphics card is essential for optimal performance.
+Welcome to the **PolyVerif AV Validation Suite**!
+This suite is designed for generating test cases and validating the autonomous stack.
+It integrates Python and Scenic with AutowareAuto, enabling the creation of random scenarios for simulation.
+Given the reliance on OSSDC Simulator and AutowareAuto, a high-performance computer with a robust graphics card is essential for smooth operation.

-## PC Configuration
+## 🖥️ PC Configuration

-To run the Poly_Suite framework efficiently, your PC should meet the following specifications:
+For optimal performance, ensure your PC meets the following specifications:

-- **CPU:** At least 8-core
+- **CPU:** Minimum 8-core
 - **GPU:** Nvidia GTX 1080 (8GB memory) or higher
 - **OS:** Ubuntu 20.04 64-bit

-## Prerequisites
+## 🛠️ Prerequisites

+Before you begin, ensure you have:

 - **Ubuntu**
 - **Python 3.8**

 Refer to the document directory for detailed installation instructions and the user guide.
-For optimal performance, follow the step-by-step documentation.
+For best results, follow the step-by-step documentation.

 [![PolyVerif](https://img.shields.io/badge/PolyVerif-blue?style=for-the-badge)](https://www.avvc.net/)

-## Publications
+## 📚 Publications

+Explore these related publications:

 - [PolyVerif: An Open-Source Environment for Autonomous Vehicle Validation and Verification Research Acceleration](https://ieeexplore.ieee.org/document/10075634)
 - [PolyFlows: Modular Test Framework Design for Autonomous Vehicles](https://ieeexplore.ieee.org/document/10607079)